Skip to main content

 <convert-manual-numbering select="true">

-• <prefix/> – generates a @prefix attribute with the value of the current numbering value for each of the Word paragraphs containing the regular expression value.
+• <prefix/> – generates a @prefix attribute with the contents of the current numbering "value" for each of the Word paragraphs containing the regular expression value.

 <convert-manual-numbering select="true">